Main Pioneers

 movements such as Neo-Dada, Color Field painting, Post

-painterly abstraction, Op art, hard-edge painting,
+painterly abstraction, Op art,

-Minimal art, shaped canvas painting, Lyrical Abstraction,
+, Minimal art, shaped canvas painting,

 Neo-expressionism and the continuation of Abstract